palmerc/PGR208_EchoWorld/notes/assignment_02_specification.md

 Under `scripts/wsecho` there is a python script that will serve as your Echo server and the README gives you a 'how-to' on getting it to run.
 I've add a bit of diagnostic output to help you identify your IP address and you should see incoming messages displayed on the console.

+### Submission

+Clean your project and Zip it and upload to Canvas.
+Alternatively, upload it to Github and send the link to the Canvas assignment.
+Also use the Screenshot app or similar to take a movie of your app in action.
+This is either uploaded to Canvas or added to the git repository.

 ### Note

 Don't forget to change the IP address hardcoded in the example code of the client to use the one your machine has!